SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Background and Motivation

 \subsection{Communication Challenges in Distributed Training of DNNs}

-Communications for averaging sub-gradients of all workers is widely recognized as a major bottleneck in scaling the DNN training\cite{zhao2017efficient, dean2012large, wang2017accelerating}.
-With increasing data complexity and volume, and with emerging non-linear neural architectures, we have identified two critical issues that exacerbate the impact of communications in the scalability and efficiency of distributed DNN training with data parallelism: I) \textit{very large and increasing bandwidth requirements}, and II) \textit{increasingly limited opportunity to overlap computation and communication}.
+Communications for averaging sub-gradients is widely recognized as a major bottleneck in scaling DNN training\cite{zhao2017efficient, dean2012large, wang2017accelerating}.
+With increasing data complexity and volume, and with emerging non-linear neural architectures, two critical issues exacerbate the impact of communications in the scalability and efficiency of distributed DNN training with data parallelism: I) \textit{the increasing amounts of data to be exchanged}, and II) \textit{the decreasing opportunity to overlap computation and communication}.